-FAQ and how to use runas and other run as administrator possibilities.
+FAQ and how to use runas and other run as administrator possibilities on Windows 10.

 Run as admin from standard user account or run as admin from administrator account?
 Two different things.